Afrikaans: Sociolinguistics

-Under South Africa's Constitution of 1996, Afrikaans remains an official language, and has equal status to English and nine other languages.
+Under South Africa's Constitution of 1996, Afrikaans remains an official language, and has equal status to English and ten other languages.
 The new policy means that the use of Afrikaans is now often reduced in favour of English, or to accommodate the other official languages.
 In 1996, for example, the South African Broadcasting Corporation reduced the amount of television airtime in Afrikaans, while South African Airways dropped its Afrikaans name Suid-Afrikaanse Lugdiens from its livery.
 Similarly, South Africa's diplomatic missions overseas now display the name of the country only in English and their host country's language, and not in Afrikaans.
 Meanwhile, the constitution of the Western Cape, which went into effect in 1998, declares Afrikaans to be an official language of the province alongside English and Xhosa.

 The Afrikaans-language general-interest family magazine Huisgenoot has the largest readership of any magazine in the country.

 When the British design magazine Wallpaper described Afrikaans as "one of the world's ugliest languages" in its September 2005 article about the monument, South African billionaire Johann Rupert (chairman of the Richemont Group), responded by withdrawing advertising for brands such as Cartier, Van Cleef & Arpels, Montblanc and Alfred Dunhill from the magazine.
 The author of the article, Bronwyn Davies, was an English-speaking South African.

 Mutual intelligibility with Dutch

 An estimated 90 to 95 percent of the Afrikaans lexicon is ultimately of Dutch origin, and there are few lexical differences between the two languages.
 Afrikaans has a considerably more regular morphology, grammar, and spelling.
 There is a high degree of mutual intelligibility between the two languages, particularly in written form.

 Afrikaans acquired some lexical and syntactical borrowings from other languages such as Malay, Khoisan languages, Portuguese, German and Bantu languages.
 Afrikaans has also been significantly influenced by South African English, especially in the Western Cape.
 Dutch speakers are confronted with fewer non-cognates when listening to Afrikaans than the other way round.
 Mutual intelligibility thus tends to be asymmetrical, as it is easier for Dutch speakers to understand Afrikaans than for Afrikaans speakers to understand Dutch.

 In general, mutual intelligibility between Dutch and Afrikaans is far better than between Dutch and Frisian or between Danish and Swedish.
-The South African poet writer Breyten Breytenbach, attempting to visualise the language distance for Anglophones once remarked that the differences between (Standard) Dutch and Afrikaans are comparable to those between the Received Pronunciation and Southern American English.
+The South African poet writer Breyten Breytenbach, attempting to visualise the language distance for Anglophones, once remarked that the differences between (Standard) Dutch and Afrikaans are comparable to those between the Received Pronunciation and Southern American English.